hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/advertisement/facebook/start_sergey.md

 ### `main`

-**Description**: The main function that orchestrates campaign execution, error handling, and logging.
+**Description**: The main function that orcheStartes campaign execution, error handling, and logging.

 **Parameters**: